 Others say: Christians consider turtles to be burdened beings that symbolize the sins of heretics.
 They also represent evil, unclean spirits, and combat.
 A more biblical meaning for sea turtles depicts them as heroic creatures because they can defy death like immortality since it has a long life span.
 The patterns on their back signify how souls travel in the spirit world to heaven or hell which makes them symbols of an afterlife where there are lines on its shell representing this path between two realms by showing routes through these places such as Purgatory and Limbo.

 The Ancient Egyptians saw the sea turtle as an important part of their culture because it helped them with navigation – they didn’t have compasses so instead looked towards animals like birds, dolphins, crocodiles, and sea turtles when trying to find new lands!
 This shows us that if you’re struggling with finding your way then perhaps there are other creatures out there who can help point you in the right direction.
-For example, some people might see badgers or foxes as their animal totem and these animals both like to dig holes in the ground which might mean there’s something important underneath!
+For example, some people might see badgers as their animal totem and these animals both like to dig holes in the ground which might mean there’s something important underneath!

 Does seeing a sea turtle mean good luck?